Pistachio Pesto Pasta

 This recipe was first published in 2021 and has since been updated with a few small tweaks to the instructions and ingredient notes.

-Sicily produces a wide variety of pistachios, so it’s only natural that they created a sauce that celebrates them.
-Originating from the town of Bronte – famous for its vibrant green Bronte pistachios.
-This version (Pesto di Pistacchio di Bronte) swaps pine nuts for pistachios and uses parsley.
-The result is a creamy, slightly sweet sauce that perfectly captures the island’s sunny Mediterranean flavors.
+Sicily produces a wide variety of pistachios, so it is only natural that the local cuisine celebrates them with a dedicated sauce.
+Originating from the town of Bronte, this version – known as Pesto di Pistacchio di Bronte – swaps pine nuts for vibrant green pistachios and incorporates parsley.
+The result is a creamy, slightly sweet sauce that captures the island’s Mediterranean flavors.

 There is very little green in this pistachio pesto pasta recipe because it is pistachio pesto (or pistacchio as they spell it in Italy).
 It is made using a little parsley, you can also use basil and/or mint.
 I like parsley because I want to be able to taste the nuttiness of the pistachios.